hmans/react-game-starter/README.md

 - To provide a solid starting template for React- and Three.js-powered games;
 - To act as a sanity check for the libraries used;
 - To prove that React game development is a thing (and one of beauty!);
-- To document and demonstrate a sane and scalable project structure.
+- To surface good patterns and a sane and scalable project structure.

 ### Getting Started